HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ## Before you start

-This example assumes you have an Amazon AWS account with administrator privileges and that you are comfortable running commands at the command line.
+This example assumes you have an Amazon AWS account with administrator privileges and that you are comfortable running commands from the command line.

 - [Install Label Studio](install.html) locally or on AWS, if you haven't already installed it.
 - Install [awscli](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/)